kwabenasapong/openpldoc/manual/source/songs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 OpenLP can import the song database from EasyWorship 2007 and 2009.
-To import songs from EasyWorships database you must find and select the file :file:`Songs.DB`.
+To import songs from EasyWorship's database you must find and select the file :file:`Songs.DB`.
 You will normally find the file in :file:`C:\\Users\\Public\\Documents\\Softouch\\EasyWorship\\Default\\Databases\\Data\\`.